h2020charisma/vamas_twa42_p6_raman_calibration/README_ploomber.md

 In summary,
 - Ploomber uses task definitions with input scripts, output products, parameters, and dependencies to build a graph of steps.
 - It then intelligently executes tasks based on this graph and whether their results are up to date, enabling efficient, reproducible pipeline runs.
-- The grid feature allows you to batch process multiple samples or parameter sets cleanly within the same pipeline definition.
+- The grid feature allows you to batch process multiple datasets or parameter sets cleanly within the same pipeline definition.